 Laura Eubanks Gambrel, Ph.D., LMFT, LPC

 Welcome to my website!
 I am a therapist, clinical supervisor, mindfulness teacher, researcher, and scholar.
 My clinical and research interests focus on how to improve couple and family relationships, specifically through mindfulness-based interventions.
-My work is centered on a relational mindfulness framework that integrates experiential therapy, attachment theory, social justice, mindfulness, embodiment, Buddhist philosophy, and systemic thinking to promote intra- and interpersonal attunement while honoring experiences of power, privilege, and marginalization.
-I specialize in couples therapy, mindfulness instruction, the transition to parenthood, and supervision/training of family therapists.
+My work is centered on an integrative relational mindfulness framework that brings acceptance and awareness to self and other to promote intra- and interpersonal attunement.
+I specialize in couples therapy, mindfulness instruction, the transition to parenthood, self-of-the-therapist work, and supervision/training of family therapists.

 I am an associate professor in the marriage and family therapy program at Appalachian State University in Boone, North Carolina.
 I received my doctorate in marriage and family therapy from Virginia Tech and my master's degree in contemplative psychotherapy from Naropa University.
 I am a licensed marriage and family therapist and a licensed professional counselor.
 I am also trained as a play therapist.
 Please see my about me page to learn more about my education, research, teaching, and clinical experience.

 A list of my recent publications and conference presentations are available on this website.

 I developed the Mindful Transition to Parenthood Program and enjoy working with new and expecting parents wherever they are located.